-The bill would authorize the Board to deny an application or renewal, limit, condition, place in a probationary status or publicly or privately censure the registration of a pharmacy upon the existence of certain findings.
+The bill would authorize the Board to deny an application or renewal, limit, condition, or place in a probationary status the registration of a pharmacy upon the existence of certain findings.

 A conviction for a violation of the Act, the federal or state Uniform Controlled Substances Act, or the federal or state Food, Drug, and Cosmetic Act would be amended to also apply to a pharmacy.
 Fraudulently claiming money for pharmaceutical services would apply to pharmacies.